How to Detect Moisture Inside HVAC Systems

 When should I call a professional to check for moisture?

-You should call a professional if moisture keeps returning, spreads to multiple areas, or begins affecting structural materials.
+You should call a professional if moisture keeps returning, spreads to multiple areas, appears near electrical components, or begins affecting structural materials.
 Persistent odors, water pooling, and widespread humidity problems are also strong indicators that professional inspection is needed.

 Conclusion